Timely Logo

 Organizations use private websites in many ways.
 Intranets are often used as online private communications networks with access restricted to internal employees or members.
 On the other hand, extranets provide a closed, internal communications network for a specially selected group of external partners, such as clients, customers or suppliers.

 Regardless of the purpose of your private website, making your Timely calendar private is quite simple.
 You just need to create your calendar embedding code and add it to the backend of your private website, the same way you would do it if it were a public website.
-For additional instructions, please check the article How to Embed your Calendar
+For additional instructions, please check the article How to Set Up the Embed Code for your Calendar

 To allow users to access these private events and see details, you can create an Editor account for them.
 For more information about user accounts, please refer to the article How to Add Users to Your Timely Account.